isaacgravenortechnologies/ZoomReNis/README.md

 - Easy asset extraction from Steam installation

 ## Requirements and Dependencies
+- Simple know-how of (and access to) command-line on PC, no admin rights required to build this project, but they may be needed to install its dependencies if you don't have them installed already.

 - Git installed, run ``git`` command to make sure it is installed and on PATH.

 - `build-essential` package on Linux, otherwise MinGW on Windows should do the trick.